juw0n/docker-getting-started/README.md

 Containers are packages of software that contain all of the necessary elements to run in any environment.
 OR A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.

 A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.

+A filesystem that is isolated is used by a running container.
+The image that provides this isolated filesystem needs to have all of the dependencies, configurations, scripts, binaries, and other components required for a programme to execute.
+Together with other metadata, the image also includes additional container configurations like environment variables and a default command to run.

 At runtime, container images turn into containers; similarly, when Docker containers run on Docker Engine, images turn into containers.
 Containerised software is available for both Windows and Linux-based apps, and it will always operate the same manner regardless of the infrastructure/hardward.
 Software is isolated from its surroundings by containers, which also guarantee that it functions consistently even in case of variations, such as between development and staging environments.

-At the application layer, containers are an abstraction that bundles/combine dependencies and code.
-On a single system/computer, several containers can share the OS kernel with one another.

 At the application layer, containers are an abstraction that bundles/combine dependencies and code.
 On a single machine/computer, several containers can operate independently as separate processes in user space(memory), sharing the OS kernel with one another.